-One of the most impressive gorges on Crete close to Aghios Nikolaos.
+One of the most impressive gorges on Crete is the Kritsa Canyon close to Aghios Nikolaos.

 The circular route is one and a half hours long, but can also be doubled with a small detour.
 Often you can also meet other hikers here and hundreds of stone men live in the gravelly canyon bed.